 If the supervisory officials and governmental agencies fail to train or control the individual employees who deprive a plaintiff of their civil rights, the court must decide on the liability.
 However, if there is no direct link between the actions of the individual employees and their supervisors, there will be no liability under the Civil Rights Act.

 For example, in the case of City of Canton v.
 Harris, the Supreme Court held that there is only liability when the failure to train police officers results in indifference to constitutional rights.

 Can the Plaintiff Receive Judgement Against a Governmental Employer?

 Since there is no vicarious liability in civil rights law, it can be very challenging to prove that the governmental employer is responsible for the wrongdoings of a governmental employee.
 In the majority of these cases, the plaintiff can receive a judgment against the employee but not the employer.

-However, if the plaintiff proves that the governmental employee was abusing their power while also acting within the roles and responsibilities assigned to them, the court can hold the government responsible even if the judgment is not directly against the government.
+However, suppose the plaintiff proves that the governmental employee was abusing their power while also acting within the roles and responsibilities assigned to them.
+In that case, the court can hold the government responsible even if the judgment is not directly against the government.

 In such situations, the government must reimburse the employee and compensate the plaintiff by paying the full judgment.

 The court may award punitive damages after considering several factors, such as: